PerrySong/LearnBlockchain/README.md

 2. Easy for the sender to generate cipher text
 3. Easy for receiver to decrypt cipher text using private key
 4. Infeasible to determine private key with public key
-5. Infeasible to recover messahe M, knowing publlic key and cipher text
+5. Infeasible to recover message M, knowing public key and cipher text
 6. One of the keys is used for encryption and the other for decryption

 ## How to use RSA public key and private key for the encryption and decryption (?)